-STUDENT DEBT TO THE COLLEGE (Policy Manual: Section 7330)
+STUDENT DEBT TO THE COLLEGE (Policy No. 7330)

-When any student owes money to the College for any reason, including, but not limited to tuition, laboratory fees, library charges (overdue books, and other use charges) and that student does not pay the debt, official transcripts will be withheld until all such obligations have been met.
-Financial obligations are to be paid in the College Business Office except for library charges, which must be paid to the librarian or cleared through the librarian.
+When any student owes money to the College for any reason, including, but not limited to tuition, laboratory fees, library charges (overdue books, and other use charges) and that student does not pay the debt by the prescribed time, his/her permanent transcripts will be withheld until all such obligations have been met.

+Financial obligations are to be paid in the College Business Office.

 Students who leave the College with an outstanding debt of any kind will not be allowed to register for future semesters until all obligations have been met.